dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 tags: active-directory azure-ad dynamic groups powershell
 ---

 One of my favorite features in Azure AD is dynamic groups.
 We can simply manage users of a group by defining filter rules.
-We can then go ahead and assign AAD resources to those groups, whether that's an app, a license or memberships / ownership for other groups.
-This comes in very handy if we synchronize our employee data from an HR system.
+We can then go ahead and assign Azure AD resources to those groups, whether that apps, licenses or memberships / ownerships for other groups.
+This comes in very handy if we synchronize employee data from an HR system.
 The only thing we need to worry about is the sync.
 Group membership and access to resources is completely automated.
-Nice! :blush:

-Since many organizations still use Active Directory to manage their users and resources wouldn't it be great to have the same functionality there?
+Nice! :blush: However, many organizations still use Active Directory to manage their users and resources.
+Wouldn't it be great to have the same functionality there?
 Say no more :sunglasses:

 ## The Scenario